jordanhong/my-config/README.md

 # My-config

-This is the repository where I store a copy of my own configurations, mostly Vim and Unix based.
+This is the repository where I store a copy of my own configurations of Terminal command line and Vim profile.

 ## My Philosopy
-My standards for a developer environment is:
+My standards for a development environment is:

 1. Clean.
 2. Light-weight, easy to install and re-install.
 3. Configurable to my own liking.

-Therefore, if something is Vim-built-in and relatively easy to pick up, I will use the vim version instead of external plug-ins.
-I try to keep my set-up as clean as possible.
+Therefore, I use VIM, which is a powerful, extensible general text-editor.
+I adopt minimalism in my setup config files.
+I install only the necessary plugins for my usage.
+If a function is built-in and simple, I prefer learning the command rather than relying on plugins.

 ## Installation Guide: From a clean new environment to configured.